noordwind/Collectively.Services.Medium/README.md

 The **Coolector.Services.Medium** is a service responsible for helping with the system deployment by handling the webhooks e.g. from the build servers.

-In order to access the available commands, events, DTOs and operation codes make use of the **Coolector.Services.Medium** package.

 **Quick start**
 ----------------